-The fourth aspect of the (financial-) fruitfulness which is evidence of the work of the Holy Spirit in our lives is ‘kindness.’
+The fifth aspect of the (financial-) fruitfulness which is evidence of the work of the Holy Spirit in our lives is ‘kindness.’

 Kindness is the sincere and voluntary use of one’s time, talent, and resources to better your own life, the lives of others, and the world around you through genuine acts of love, compassion, generosity, and service.

 Kindness is — and always will be — one of the most beautiful and powerful forces for good that exists in the entire world.
 Why?
 It’s because kindness is a way love is expressed, a reason love multiplies, and an example of what is possible when love is prioritized.

 I am sure you have experienced many acts of kindness.
 I found one story from Thailand which was exceptional.
 Thailand’s third-largest mobile phone operator, called ‘True Move’ came u with a very moving account in a 3-minute commercial which made its way across the globe.

 Here it is - be prepared for an emotional encounter!

 The Holy Spirit produces kindness in us because it is an attribute of God Himself.
 “Or do you show contempt for the riches of his kindness, forbearance and patience, not realizing that God’s kindness is intended to lead you to repentance?”
 (Romans 2:4)

 Kindness is a choice.
 A choice to choose giving instead of keeping.
 Kindness involves choice because there are many alternatives to kindness that will tempt us through life — including doing nothing (apathy) and putting myself first (selfishness).

 Circumstances may test us.
 People may try us.
 News may trouble us.
 Yet, despite these obstacles, we each have the beautiful ability to actively choose to be kind.